-Why not use our Visualsoft Site Optimisation Service 2017 which involves us working on your VS website to get the most out of it.
+Use our Visualsoft SEO Site Optimisation Service 2017 which involves us working on your VS website to get the most out of it.
 Visualsoft have become one of the go to places to have your eCommerce website built.
-In fact when we were re-launching our online footwear shop five years ago, we did it on the Visualsoft platform.
+In fact when we were re-launching our online footwear shop five years ago, we did it on the their platform.
 It’s not like Magento or Woocommerce in that you do not have outside developers working on your website.
-What the company have done over the years is to push their eComm development platform as far as they possibly could.
-By first building retail sites for people and then combining all of the elements together to be able to sell websites on their own platform.
+What the company have done over the years is to push their eCommmerce development platform as far as they possibly could.
+By first building retail sites for people and then combining all of the elements together to be able to sell sites on their own platform.

 Help With Your Visualsoft Website

-There are many elements to building an eCommerce store of course from initial concept and design, logo and all of the elements that go in to structuring the site properly.
+There are many elements to building an eCommerce store, from initial concept and design, logo and all of the elements that go in to structuring the site properly.
 Let’s assume that you have agreed the wireframe which is the basic outline of all the element of the homepage and internal pages.
-Only after that do you begin to realise that are problems with how the site will be structured.
+Only after that do you begin to realise that are challenges to overcome with how the site will be structured.
 Take a look at the diagram below.
-This is the internal site structure of a typical eCommerce store – in this case Shoes.
+This is the internal site structure of a typical online retail store – in this case Shoes.

 eCommerce Site Structure

 As you can see this is a complicated business, but anyone running an online store will be familiar with the various elements.
 Typically the site will sell Men’s and Women’s footwear.
 Let’s ignore for a moment the fact they may sell Children’s and Accessories.
 The diagram above shows that under the site we have Men’s and Women’s departments, then beneath those the categories of different types of footwear.
 For ease we have only Shoes, Boots and Sandals but of course there are more.
 Beneath those elements are the sub-categories of the types of the previous elements so Shoes>Loafers and Boots>Work – see how the hierarchy can get quite complicated?